kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-testcase-execution.md

 ![screencast: choose test case](/images/choose_testcase.gif "screencast: choose test case")

 When the test case is started, you can see the execution of the single test steps.
-After test execution you can browse the logs, and screenshots in the [Test Execution Details](/te_markdown/terminology#test-execution-details) menu.
+After test execution you can browse the logs, and screenshots in the [Test Execution Details](/te_markdown/terminology#test-execution-details).

 ![screencast: execute test case](/images/tutorial/tutorial.heroes.create.testrun.gif "screencast: execute test case")